What Is a

 - severe diarrhea

-- fluid leakage from an opening in the abdomen, or near the anus
+- fluid leakage from an opening in your abdomen or

 - abdominal pain